JuliaPlots/PlotlyJS.jl/docs/manipulating_plots.md

 <!-- TODO: create API docs from docstrings and add link below -->

-For more details on which methods are available for each of the above methods consult the docstrings or API documentation.
+For more details on which methods are available for each of the above functions consult the docstrings or (forthcoming) API documentation.

 ## Subplots